 If talking to professional writers and dabbling in writing only fans the flames, it’s time to sharpen your writing and reporting skills.
 Every scientist goes about this in a different way, but in general, there are three strategies, pursued alone or in combination: internships, science-writing graduate programs, and the DIY approach.

 Internships like this provide a crash course in journalism for scientists.
 And for those who want to continue to write after the internship is over, the stories they’ve written can be used as clips to land their next journalism job—or to pursue more formal journalism training.
-After Shen finished her AAAS fellowship at the Philadelphia Inquirer, she enrolled in the year-long certificate program at UC Santa Cruz.
+After Shen finished her AAAS fellowship at The Philadelphia Inquirer, she enrolled in the year-long Science Communication Program at the University of California, Santa Cruz.

 Graduate programs in science, health, or environmental journalism can also be found at many other universities, including MIT, the University of Colorado at Boulder, Boston University, Johns Hopkins University, NYU, and the University of Georgia, and many involve a mix of coursework and internships.